abardandev/dogecoiner-api/README.md

-This is an Asp.Net API written in C#.
+This is Visual Studio solution written in C#.

 ## Getting Started